RACV Logo

 Relax as your Scenic Space-Ship meanders its way through the spectacular Douro Valley towards Pinhão.
 Admire the beaty along the steep riverbanks lined with terraced vineyards and majestic quintas as you cruise along the Douro River.

-This afternoon you will dock in Pinhão, set on one of the prettiest parts of the Douro River.
-This small village is surrounded by terraced vineyards and produces exceptional port wine.
-Look out for the charming riverside train station, which is decorated with azulejos (hand-painted tiles) depicting the annual grape harvest.
+This afternoon you’ll dock in Pinhão, set on one of the prettiest parts of the Douro River.
+This small village is surrounded by terraced vineyards and produces exceptional Pport wine.
+Look out for the charming riverside train station decorated with azulejos (hand-painted tiles) depicting the annual grape harvest.
+There’s also an opportunity to try your hand at painting your own azulejos at a workshop.

 This morning, you have the special opportunity to visit the charming village of Provesende, located on a plateau with spectacular views of the region’s fertile rolling landscape.
-Wander through the village and visit the church, discover the old bakery, learn how traditional handicraft is made, and look inside the historic manor house, Morgadio da Calçada, where you’ll enjoy a tasting of delicious bola.
+Wander through the village and visit the church, discover the old bakery, witness traditional handicraft being made, and look inside the historic manor house, Morgadio da Calçada, where you’ll enjoy a tasting of delicious bola.

 Day 40 - Barca d’Alva > Pocinho

-Freixo de Espada à Cinta with silk museum: Visit the village of Freixo de Espada à Cinta, a town with a curious name that translates to ‘ash tree girded with sword’.
-Legend has it the Dinis King of Portugal founded the town in the 14th century, then tied his sword to an ash tree before having a rest, hence the unusual name.
-The town is also the only place in Portugal where handcrafted silk is still processed entirely by hand, and on this guided tour you will visit a silk museum before returning to the ship for lunch.
+Freixo de Espada à Cinta with silk museum: Visit the village of Freixo de Espada à Cinta, the only place in Portugal where handcrafted silk is still processed entirely by hand.
+Visit a silk museum before returning to the ship for lunch.

-Wake in the village of Pocinho.
-There’s not much to the village, which was established as the terminus of the Douro Railway in 1887, though it’s a great location to explore more of the Douro Valley.
-Perhaps savour a coffee delivered to your suite by your personal butler before heading off for the day.
+Wake in the village of Pocinho, which was established as the terminus of the Douro Railway in 1887.
+It’s a great location to explore more of the Douro Valley.

 Freechoice: